datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/index.md

 * __Instantiation__ : Inside the DataNucleus Core, regardless if the runtime is OSGi managed or non managed, extension instances are created per PMF.
 DataNucleus Extensions should always be created through a PluginManager, regardless if the managed environment would allow you to instantiate using their own interfaces.
 This allows DataNucleus and its Plug-ins to run in non managed environments.

+### MANIFEST.MF : Plugin Version

+Each DataNucleus bundle uses a version schema that has the following grammar (OSGi 3.0 §3.2.4): _major.minor.micro.qualifier_ Major, Minor and Macro are numeric values, and qualifier is a alphanumeric.

+Each bundle has the version value set in the /META-INF/MANIFEST.MF file, Bundle-Version entry.

+    Manifest-Version: 1.0
+    Bundle-ManifestVersion: 2
+    Bundle-Name: DataNucleus Enhancer
+    Bundle-SymbolicName: org.datanucleus.enhancer;singleton:=true
+    Bundle-Vendor: DataNucleus
+    Bundle-Version: 1.2.0.b2

+The most common version compatibility policies are (OSGI 3.0 §3.6.2):
+* major - An incompatible update
+* minor - A backward compatible update
+* micro - A change that does not affect the interface: for example, a bug fix

+### MANIFEST.MF : Dependencies on other bundles

+When your bundle depends on another bundle, you must declare it in the /META-INF/MANIFEST.MF file, via the Require-Bundle entry.

+For example, the RDBMS plugin (org.datanucleus.store.rdbms) plug-in depends on the core (org.datanucleus) plug-in.

+    Manifest-Version: 1.0
+    Bundle-ManifestVersion: 2
+    Bundle-Name: DataNucleus RDBMS
+    Bundle-SymbolicName: org.datanucleus.store.rdbms;singleton:=true
+    Bundle-Vendor: DataNucleus
+    Bundle-Version: 1.2.0.b2
+    Bundle-Localization: plugin
+    Require-Bundle: org.datanucleus

+See more on the OSGi 3.0 specification §3.13.1.

+If a bundle depends on a specific version of a bundle, you must declare it in the Require-Bundle entry, bundle-version parameter.
+For example

+    Require-Bundle: org.datanucleus;bundle-version=(1.2.0.b2, 2.0)

+See more on the OSGi 3.0 specification §3.2.5 and §3.13.1 chapters.

+### MANIFEST.MF : Generation

+All recent DataNucleus releases (v3.2 onwards) use the Maven bundle plugin to auto-generate the MANIFEST.MF file.
+This means that the version in the pom.xml is taken for the bundle version, and the dependencies are auto-generated from imports etc. We recommend that you use this same method for your own plugins.